KunalGehlot/People-Counter-Application-on-the-Edge/README.md

 ### Why you might need to handle custom layers?

-Some of the potential reasons for handling custom layers are...
+Some of the potential reasons for handling custom layers are:
+- You might want to run some experimental layer on top of what already exists in the list of supported layer.
+- The Layers you're trying to run uses unsupported input/ output shapes or formats.
+- You're trying to run a framework out of the support frameworks like Tensorflow, ONNX, Caffe.

 ## Comparing Model Performance